-- No-one should be excluded from the TAGSG Nomination/Appointment process.
+- No-one should be excluded from the Group Nomination/Appointment process.

 - Evidence of an individual’s commitment to Employee Engagement will be necessary.

-- TAGSG members must be able to attend meetings in person or by telephone.
+- Group members must be able to attend meetings either in person, video conference or by telephone.

 - Any potential and/or perceived conflicts of interest must be highlighted as they become known